-In regional and international forums the United States and Samoa work together to protect the environment and fisheries, promote sustainable economic development in the Pacific region, and strengthen the tenets of democracy and human rights.
-Through its Embassy, the United States also engages with the Samoan Government on bilateral and multilateral issues including regional security and international law enforcement.
+In regional and international forums the United States and Samoa work together to mitigate disaster risk, manage fishery resources, promote sustainable economic development in the Pacific region, and strengthen the tenets of democracy and human rights.
+Through its embassy, the United States also engages with the Samoan Government on bilateral and multilateral issues including regional security and international law enforcement.
 In June of 2012 the United States and Samoa signed a Mutual Law Enforcement Agreement which allows Samoan maritime officials to utilize U.S. Coast Guard and Navy vessels to provide maritime policing in Samoan waters.

 U.S. Assistance to Samoa

-In addition to the Peace Corps, the United States provides significant additional assistance to Samoa, including an annual foreign assistance allocation to provide capacity building and training for the Samoan Maritime Police and frequent invitations for training and mentoring sessions for Samoan government, NGO, media, and private sector individuals.
-The U.S. Embassy also provides grants to civil society and private sector organizations to addresses issues of economic development, women’s empowerment, health, climate change, and education.
-In June of 2012 the United States announced plans to fund the construction of a district level hospital to aid development in the health sector.
+The United States also provides significant additional assistance to Samoa, including an annual foreign assistance allocation to provide capacity building and training for the Samoan Maritime Police and frequent invitations for training and mentoring sessions for Samoan government, NGO, media, and private sector individuals.
+USAID has several projects in Samoa focusing on climate change, food security, and disaster preparedness.
+The U.S. Embassy also provides grants to civil society and private sector organizations to address issues of economic development, women’s empowerment, health, disaster risk mitigation, and education.
+In October of 2013 the United States finished the construction of a hospital opposite the international airport to aid development in the health sector.

 Bilateral Economic Relations

-Including American Samoa, the United States is Samoa’s largest export market, accounting for nearly 50% of Samoan exports.
+U.S. goods exports to Samoa totaled $27.9 million in 2016, and the United States imported $5.3 million in goods from Samoa in the same year.
+Including American Samoa, the United States is one of Samoa’s largest export markets, accounting for over 25% of Samoan exports.
 Approximately 10% of Samoa’s imports come from the United States.
-Remittances from Samoans living in the United States, including American Samoa, contribute substantially to Samoa’s economy and a significant number of Samoans are employed in the U.S. tuna canning industry based in American Samoa.
+Remittances from Samoans living in the United States, including American Samoa, contribute substantially to Samoa’s economy, and a significant number of Samoans are employed in American Samoa.

 The United States seeks to encourage greater cooperation with Samoa on economic and trade issues while promoting U.S. exports to Samoa, reducing barriers to U.S. goods and services, and protecting the interests of U.S. investors.